on-premise PBX is a PBX system that resides inside the business facilities. On-premise

 Whether you get a cloud-based hosted phone system or an on-premise IP-PBX solution, both should be secure by employing proper administration and good system management.
 The caveat would be using at-home and remote workers, where a hosted VoIP PBX possesses an advantage with systems designed to allow users to connect easily from anywhere.
 Small companies often do not have trained network security staff employed and must depend on outside personnel, which comes at a cost.
 Attention to security is compulsory for companies that require the most recent technology.
 However, many very small companies that possess a professionally installed on-premise PBX find they can remain secure without the need for constant scrutiny.

-Undeniably, communication is moving to Artificial Intelligence with substantial progress having occurred in 2022.
+Undeniably, communication is moving to Artificial Intelligence with substantial progress having occurred over the last two years.
 These advanced AI systems are being designed to improve customer relationships in ways that benefit both customers and businesses.
 Nonetheless, many businesses are failing to prepare for the future, which will be led by Artificial Intelligence (AI).
-Leading hosted VoIP companies are consistently designing and implementing automation in communication and customer relationship services.
-They recognize the need to not only stay current, but advance their platforms to exceed their competition.
+Leading hosted VoIP companies and several large PBX manufacturers are designing and implementing automation in communication and customer relationship services.
+Everyone recognizes the need to not only stay current, but advance their platforms to exceed their competition.
 Predictions have suggested that by 2025, AI will power 95% of all customer interactions, including live telephone and online conversations.
-Employing a hosted UCaaS solution will help future proof your business, if your business determines the need to maintain constant advancements in ever-changing present-day communication.
+Employing a UCaaS solution will help future proof your business in ever-changing communication.

 The average cost of an IP PBX system for a business with 1-20 employees is $16,867.
 This cost rises to over $1 million for businesses with more than 2,500 employees.3